FTC7393/evlib_book/src/intro/setup.md

 *(Andrew Hunt and David Thomas, The Pragmatic Programmer)*

 Android Studio is an "IDE", or Integrated Development Environment.
-It serves the same purpose as a text editor, but has "Integrations", such as automatically formatting code and working with version control (TODO: Link this to version control page).
-The most relevant integration for FTC is donwloading code onto android devices.
+It serves the same purpose as a text editor, but has "Integrations", such as code formatting or version control toolbar (TODO: Link this to version control page).
+The most relevant integration for FTC is donwloading programs onto Android devices.

-To install Android Studio for Windows or MacOS computers, go to [the Android Studio site](https://developer.android.com/studio/) and follow the installation instructions for your OS.
-For \*nix operating systems, follow the distribution-dependent instructions for installing Android Studio.
+To install Android Studio for Windows or MacOS computers, go to the [Android Studio](https://developer.android.com/studio/) site and follow the installation instructions for your OS. \*nix users should follow the distribution-dependent instructions for installing Android Studio.

 You should definitely spend some time customizing and familiarizing yourself with Android Studio.